 TriMedika supplies its non-contact professional thermometer TRITEMP™ to over 500 hospitals across 16 countries including the NHS.

-Ms Brien said the Coronavirus pandemic has given rise to many “pop-up” thermometer companies but with TRITEMP™ comes quality assurance and the backing of a lengthy client list that includes some of the world’s most reputable healthcare institutions including the NHS.
+The Coronavirus pandemic has given rise to many ‘pop-up’ thermometer companies but with TRITEMP™ comes quality assurance and the backing of a lengthy client list that includes some of the world’s most reputable healthcare institutions including the NHS.

 Speaking about the donation, Mr Curran, Headmaster at Harberton, said: